The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 Day 3: Milford Sound

 Milford Sound is the most famous fiord within Fiordland National Park and a popular tourist destination.
-Besides the Great Hikes within the park, this fiord is the main reason that people visit the national park.
+Besides the Great Walks within the park, this fiord is the main reason that people visit the national park.
 Here are some of the different ways that you may be able to experience this beautiful landscape.
 While you can visit Milford Sound from Queenstown through a full day tour, we recommend renting a car (or van if you are camping throughout New Zealand) to give yourself the most flexibility and allow you to visit Milford Sound on your own schedule.

 The fiord of Milford Sound is a truly beautiful landscape that is even more impressive and dramatic in person

-The fiord is beautiful in a variety of weather and the weather can change quickly in this area of New Zealand.
+The fiord is beautiful in a variety of conditions and the weather can change quickly in this area of New Zealand.
 And don’t be deterred if there is a lot of rain in the forecast.
 While you will not be able to see the peaks of the fiord when it rains, the rainfall will give you the best chance to see many waterfalls flowing into the fiord.

 The busiest time to visit the fiord is in the middle of the day because the tour groups from Te Anau and Queenstown take the cruises into the fiord during that time.
 If you want cruises with fewer people and tour groups, we recommend reserving the first tour of the day or the last one.